Politics & Activism Timeline

 - JULY 10, 1988: San Jose Police Chief Robert McNamara Speaks at HTG Monthly Meeting

-- NOVEMBER 22, 1988: At the urging of BAYMEC and the county Task Force on AIDS, the County Board of Supervisors approved an ordinance prohibiting discrimination against people with AIDS or an AIDS-related condition
+- NOVEMBER 22, 1988: At the urging of BAYMEC and the County Task Force on AIDS, the County Board of Supervisors approved an ordinance prohibiting discrimination against people with AIDS or an AIDS-related condition

 - 1990: Silicon Valley Chapter of Log Cabin Republicans Formed by Mark Patrosso